20 chicken paws, trim nails/blemishes

 1 cup warm water for braising

-Cut the claws off and any blemishes on the chicken feet.
-Cut the main large bone off and divide the chicken palm into two parts.
-(If you feel this part too difficult, you can skip it, but you will need more oil in the deep frying process.)
+Cut the claws off and any blemishes on the chicken paws.
+Cut the main large bone off and divide the paw into two parts.
+(You can skip this step, but add more oil in the deep frying process.)

-Bring water to a boiling in a large pot, add salt and sugar (to avoid breaking of the skin) and rice vinegar (to avoid darkened color).
-Cook the chicken feet for about 2 minutes.
+Bring water to a boiling in a large pot, then add salt and sugar and rice vinegar.
+Cook the paws for two minutes.
 Transfer out and drain completely.

-Add light soy sauce and marinate for around 30 minutes.
+Add light soy sauce and marinate for 30 minutes.

-Fill one third of a wok or deep frier with oil and heat it over medium heat to 180°C (356°F).
-Add the chicken feet and fry them until golden and dry.
-If your chicken feet are not completely dried, the oil might sparkle.
-Remember to use a long chop stick to turn the chicken feet and cover the fryer with a lid.
-If you did not divide the chicken feet into two parts, then deep fry them in small batches and add slightly more oil.
-Just make sure that they are well deep-fried.
+Fill one third of a wok or deep frier with oil and heat it over medium heat to 356°F. Add the paws and fry until golden and dry.
+Turn the paws and cover with a lid.
+If you did not divide the paws into two parts, then deep fry them in small batches and add slightly more oil.

 Transfer the feet to a large bowl with iced water.
-Soak the chicken feet for 3 to 4 hours to achieve the tiger skin effect.
+Soak the paws for 3 to 4 hours for tiger skin effect.

-- To steam: transfer the chicken feet to a steamer.
+- To steam: transfer the paws to a steamer.
 Mix all the ingredients for the steaming sauce.
-Steam at first the chicken feet for 15 minutes and then evenly pour on them the steaming sauce.
-Continue to steam for another 30 to 40 minutes.
+Steam paws for 15 minutes and then evenly pour on the sauce.
+Steam for another 30 to 40 minutes.

 - To braise: mix all the ingredients used for steaming with a cup of water.
-In a deep pan, simmer the chicken feet with the sauce for 15 minutes and then turn up the heat to thicken the sauce.
+In a deep pan, simmer the paws with sauce for 15 minutes, then turn up the heat to thicken the sauce.